 Here's what people skip over: JavaScript is the most expensive byte you can send to a browser.
 An image and a JS file of the same size aren't equal.
 JS has to be downloaded, parsed, compiled, and executed before your page becomes interactive.
 SvelteKit's tiny runtime means users are already clicking around while other frameworks are still waking up.

-It compounds, too.
-Svelte's compiler produces smaller component output.
+Svelte's compiler also produces smaller component output.
 A product card in Svelte might compile to 1-2KB.
 The React version with hooks and runtime bindings?
 5-8KB.
-Across dozens of components, that adds up fast.
+Across dozens of components, that compounds.

 🧑💻 Developer Experience